SmartHarmony/JPEG-AI-OPT/README.md

 ## How to measure model performance
-In this part, we are using `decoder_uv` model as an example for performance measurement.
+In this part, we are using the `decoder_uv` model as an example for performance measurement.

 ### 1. Build JAIOPT framework

-Navigate to the `JAIOPT` directory.
+Navigate to the `JAIOPT` directory:
 ```
 cd ~/Documents/GitHub/demo/JPEG-AI-OPT/JAIOPT/
 ```
-Run the `build.sh` script to initiate the build process.
+Run the `build.sh` script to initiate the build process:
 ```bash
 ./build.sh
 ```